Alejogb1/job-board/blog-data/postgresql-round-real-number-implementation.md

 id: "postgresql-round-real-number-implementation"
 ---

-Okay so you wanna talk about rounding real numbers in PostgreSQL right Been there done that Got the scars to prove it Seriously this is one of those things that sounds simple on paper but then you dive in and it's like finding a whole new level of SQL weirdness
+you wanna talk about rounding real numbers in PostgreSQL right Been there done that Got the scars to prove it Seriously this is one of those things that sounds simple on paper but then you dive in and it's like finding a whole new level of SQL weirdness

 I remember back when I was working on this high frequency trading system for a startup Yeah a startup those days were rough We had this insane amount of financial data pouring in and we needed to round prices to a specific number of decimal places before storing them in the database Why the rounding Because float arithmetic is a nightmare and you get those tiny little fractional discrepancies that can wreak havoc when you're dealing with thousands of transactions per second